VickyDeng-2022/VickyDeng-2022/README.md

 - 👋 Hi, I’m @VickyDeng-2022 with a bachelor degree in FDU and a master degree in SJTU.
 - 🌱 I’m currently learning SQL, Tableau and Python.
-- 💞️ I’m looking for jobs as a SDE.
+- 💞️ I’m looking for jobs as a DE.
 - 📫 You can reach me at VickyDeng_2021@163.com.

 <!---